sourcecred/docs/docs/beta/introduction.md

 See an example of SourceCred's Cred and Grain by checking out [our Cred Instance](http://cred.sourcecred.io/#/explorer) (yup, we're dogfooding!).

-## SourceCred's Vision

-- Outcompeting capitalism

-  - Creating a system to replace capitalism is important to dismantling the harmful systems we live within

-- Creating better structures for recognizing labor that's currently "invisible"

-  - The nuance of value and a wider recognition of it (eg: emotional labor)
-  - Better access to opportunity

-- More equitable and ethical payment systems

-  - Decoupling hours worked from money paid
-  - The bias of payment and privilege of negotiation
-  - Moving away from cost of replacement and towards rewarding of sustainable value created

-- Better interpersonal and collaborative tools

-  - Community playbook
-  - Self-directed/remote work environments become more possible

-- Growth plan and concrete strategy

-  - Supporting crypto and open source to create better-functioning economic ecosystems

-- Shifting priorities in line with values on a micro and macro level

 ## How can I engage with SourceCred?